NEWS: Carole’s latest essay “Land’s End” published in Antigonish Review, vol 51 #204 (2021)

 “Beautiful, tender and graceful…a novel of startling juxtapositions: that of healing and the vivid details of caring for raptor birds…Honestly, this is not a tale to rush through, and instead it becomes a tale to look deeply into the hidden depths, teasing out the meaning hidden behind the words. ” Svetlana’s Read and Views

-Carole’s first kids’ book, DO I HAVE TO GO TO SLEEP? has just been published!
+Carole’s first kids’ book, DO I HAVE TO GO TO SLEEP? has just been listed in BEST BOOKS FOR KIDS AND TEENS (Fall 2020) by the CANADIAN CHILDREN’S BOOK CENTRE.
 For more info, check out the Books tab and Order now!

 As a writer, I’ve always been drawn to opposites.
 I’m passionate about language — both written and spoken — and I love both the solitude of writing and the public nature of the spoken word.
 Writing is a contemplative act, a lifelong quest for clarity, beauty and wisdom.
 Reading and speaking for an audience is one of the joys of my life.

 The Tender Birds wins 2020 Miramichi Reader’s “Very Best” Book Award for Fiction (Gold Medal).

 The Tender Birds wins Independent Publishers’ Award (IPPY) 2020 Silver Medal for Literary Fiction.

 Carole’s essay “Death of a Red-Tailed Hawk” nominated for a Pushcart Prize.

 All That Is Solid Melts Into Air wins Independent Publishers’ Award (IPPY) 2018 Gold Medal for Literary Fiction.

 All That Is Solid Melts Into Air shortlisted for the Mary Sarton Women’s Book Award (Contemporary Fiction).